splunk-soar-connectors/microsoftdefenderforendpoint/manual_readme_content.md

             \[access_token\] by making the corresponding API call.
         -   The successful run of the Test Connectivity ensures that a valid \[access_token\] has been generated and stored in the app's state file.
-This token will be used in all the actions execution flow to authorize their API calls to the Defender ATP instance.
+This token will be used in all the actions execution flow to authorize their API calls to the Defender for Endpoint instance.

 ## State file permissions